 - b.
-Site means that area delimited by the United Kingdom and the Community in the relevant design information for a facility or part thereof in the United Kingdom including a closed-down facility or part thereof, designated pursuant to Article 78(a) of the Safeguards Agreement. - c.
-Decommissioned facility means such an installation or part thereof which was designated pursuant to Article 78(a) of the Safeguards Agreement at which residual structures and
+High enriched uranium means uranium containing 20 percent or more of the isotope uranium-235. - c.
+Location-specific environmental sampling means the collection of environmental samples (e.g., air, water, vegetation, soil, smears) at, and in the immediate vicinity of, a location specified by the Agency for the purpose of assisting the Agency to draw conclusions about the absence of undeclared nuclear material or nuclear activities in a NNWS.

-- equipment essential for its use have been removed or rendered inoperable so that it is not used to store and can no longer be used to handle, process or utilize nuclear material. - d.
-Closed-down facility means such an installation or part thereof which was designated pursuant to Article 78(a) of the Safeguards Agreement where operations have been stopped and the nuclear material removed but which has not been decommissioned. - e.
-High enriched uranium means uranium containing 20 percent or more of the isotope uranium-235. - f.
-Location-specific environmental sampling means the collection of environmental samples (e.g., air, water, vegetation, soil, smears) at, and in the immediate vicinity of, a location specified by the Agency for the purpose of assisting the Agency to draw conclusions about the absence of undeclared nuclear material or nuclear activities in a NNWS. - g.
-Wide-area environmental sampling means the collection of environmental samples (e.g., air, water, vegetation, soil, smears) at a set of locations specified by the Agency for the purpose of assisting the Agency to draw conclusions about the absence of undeclared nuclear material or nuclear activities in a NNWS. - h.
+d.
 Nuclear material means any source or any special fissionable material as defined in Article XX of the Statute.
 The term source material shall not be interpreted as applying to ore or ore residue.
-Any determination by the Board under Article XX of the Statute of the Agency after the entry into force of this Protocol which adds to the materials considered to be source material or special fissionable material shall have effect under this Protocol only upon acceptance by the United Kingdom and the Community.
+Any determination by the Board under Article XX of the Statute of the Agency after the entry into force of this Protocol which adds to the materials considered to be source material or special fissionable material shall have effect under this Protocol only upon acceptance by France and the Community.

-i.
+e.
 Facility means: